 - Combine the olive oil, garlic and spices together in a small bowl.
 Rub this mixture over all sides of the roast.
 Place roast on top of the apple/onion mixture, positioned so the fattiest side is on top (this way, the pork will self-baste as it cooks).

-- When done, lift meat onto a plate and make the gravy: Pour the onions/apples/cooking juices from crockpot into a blender and puree.
+- When done, lift meat onto a plate and make the gravy: Either use an immersion blender to blend everything in the crockpot.
+Or pour the onions/apples/cooking juices from crockpot into a stand-up blender and puree.
 Taste and add salt, if needed.

 - Serve the pork shredded, with gravy on top.